 So when it comes to digging, stretching barb-wire, or freeing a groundhog that is caught in your fence (true story), your hands will appreciate this gift for many years to come.

 Single Use Gloves (Throwaway Gloves)

 Sometimes your hands need warmth and protection but also require a bit more dexterity.
 This is where single use or "throwaway" gloves are handy (pun absolutely intended).
 The great part about these gloves is despite being known as single use or throwaway, they are actually pretty durable.

 I have a single pair from a six pack I bought months ago that are still going strong.
 These gloves are great for tasks like stacking hay and holding screws or nails (they will not provide much protection for a poorly aimed hammer).

-Thermal underwear may be the gift you threaten your kids with when they won’t behave but buy some for a farmer and you will see their eyes light up.
+Thermal underwear may be the gift you threaten your kids with when they won't behave but buy some for a farmer and you will see their eyes light up.
 They are light weight but hold in a ton of heat for those cold Winter days on the homestead.
 Combine these with some boots and coveralls and you will have a very happy (and cozy) homesteader.
-Get them for men and women.
+Get them for farm boys and farm girls.

 Last, but certainly not least, a good waterproof, hooded, work coat is a god-send (or in this case, a you-send).
 Some days are so cold and wet that thermal under clothes and coveralls aren't enough.

 A nice heavy jacket will keep the weather at bay on those days that chill you to the bone.